Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-02-.md

 ## Organizing Components

-Breaking the tutorial into compomnents.
+Breaking the tutorial into components.

 ## Styling Components